 In this article, we discuss the potential causes and common treatments of skin picking.

-Skin picking disorder is a body focused repetitive behavior (BFRB) that affects about 1.4% of adults in the United States.
+Skin picking disorder is a body focused repetitive behavior (BFRB) that affects about

 People with skin picking disorder may repeatedly pick, pull, or tear at healthy skin, pimples, blisters, or scabs.

 Skin picking disorder occurs more frequently in females than males.
 Symptoms most often develop during adolescence and adulthood.

 - engaging in skin picking despite multiple attempts to address the behavior

 - developing recurring skin lesions or open wounds due to picking

 - experiencing significant psychological, physical, or social impairment as a result of skin picking

 People may pick their skin for various reasons.
 Some may feel compelled to remove perceived imperfections, while others pick in response to stress, boredom, or out of habit.

 In many ways, skin picking disorder is a repetitive or obsessive grooming behavior similar to other BFRBs, such as hair pulling and nail picking.